adamjweil/phase-0-tracks/version-control/git-definitions.md

 * What is version control?
 Why is it useful?

 Git is a **version control** system that tracks changes in computer files and coordinating work on those files among multiple people.
-Generally used in software dev.
+Generally used in software development.

 Version control is useful because it gives systems the ability to deal with having a large number of remote repositories that they can work with, so users are able to collaborate with different groups of people in different ways simultaneously.